Lenchanteu/ZSBW-PrevPDF/README.md

 This program allows PDF files to be generated from a Word file and data entered by the user.

+# features

+Connect by clicking connection, with username test and password test, or create an account in inscription.
+You will receive a confirmation email if you create an account.
+After having created an account, go to rapport to create new files.
+You can access the admin dashboard at /admin with password Admin
 # Prerequisites

 This project uses **Microsoft Word** and **Python 3.13.15**.
 Both programs are required for the application to function properly.